eslammuhammaad/Storefront/Readme.md

 # Storefront Project

 Storefront project is backend project created with nodejs , it's an online store that provide product which make user can add more than product to his orders.
 Project provide RESTful API to fetch data from database .
-The used technologies typescript , PostgresSQL database and jasmine for umit testing.
+The used technologies typescript , PostgresSQL database and jasmine for unit testing.

 ## Installation